-Such trailers shall be limited to no more than two at any one time, shall only be allowed on a temporary basis, and at no time shall a trailer(s) remain on a parcel for more than 6 months in each 12-month period (limitation is cumulative so no combination of trailer(s) shall exceed 6 months in a 12-month period).
-Commercial and industrial uses shall be exempt from these limitations provided site plan approval is obtained (with the length of time for use of a trailer determined) from the Development Review Board.
+Such containers shall only be allowed on a temporary basis and at no time shall a container or multiple containers remain on a parcel for more than 6 months in a given 12 month period.
+Uses for commercial and industrial purposes shall be exempt from this limitation provided a conditional use permit and site plan approval is obtained (with the length of time for occupancy of such a container determined) from the Development Review Board.

-Regardless of whether temporary or allowed by site plan approval, the following shall apply:
+Regardless of whether temporary or allowed by conditional use permit and site plan approval, the following shall apply:

-- 1. The use of the trailer(s) shall be accessory to the principal use of the property. - 2.
-The trailer(s) shall meet setbacks for the zone in which it lies. - 3.
-The trailer(s) shall not encumber required parking spaces for the subject use. - 4.
-The trailer(s) shall sit on inflated tires. - 5.
-The exterior of the trailer(s) must be maintained to the degree that it does not become a blight including external rusting, holes, safety hazards, graffiti, and generally in good appearance. - 6.
-The trailer(s) shall not be used for advertising of the subject parcel or any other use on any other parcel. - 7.
-If hazardous materials are to be stored in the trailer(s), the container shall be labeled as such and secured in a manner consistent with the U.S. Department of Transportation guidelines and Vermont Department of Environmental Conservation regulations. - Exempt from these requirements are farms that qualify as an agricultural use as defined by the State of Vermont Agency of Agriculture, Food and Markets.
+- 1. The use of the container shall be accessory to the principal use of the property. - 2.
+The container shall meet setbacks for the zone in which it lies. - 3.
+The container shall not encumber required parking spaces for the subject use. - The container shall sit on inflated tires except in cases where the container does not have tires or any means for tires - The exterior of the container must be maintained to the degree that it does not become a blight including external rusting and holes or a safety hazard. - 6.
+The container shall not be used for advertising of the subject parcel or any other use on any other parcel. - 7.
+If hazardous materials are to be stored in the container, the container shall be labeled as such and secured in a manner consistent with the U.S. Department of Transportation guidelines. - 8.
+Exempt from these requirements are farms that qualify as an agricultural use as defined by the State of Vermont, Agency of Agriculture, Food & Markets.